-As we unpack these transformation tools, keep you organization’s specific strengths and challenges in mind.
+As we unpack these transformation tools, keep your organization’s specific strengths and challenges in mind.

 The critical first step to your digital transformation is to understand where you are today.
 This is an essential assessment practice that is oftentimes skipped.
 It is common for companies to rely on IT to make best guesses on what the business needs.
 IT departments have access to hundreds of tools and applications that are not easily accessible to most employees or that the business simply does not know exists.
 Likewise, the data and infrastructures currently in place have likely been siloed due to M&A or building software and hard ad hoc rather than strategically.

 Take time to thoroughly evaluate your current state.
 This includes not only evaluating what apps you have at your disposal, but also scrutinizing your data, analytics, automation, and AI/ML.
-Are your data connected?
+Is your data connected?
 Is there a single source of truth for your data?
-Do you have capabilities to implement automation and AI?
-Can your stakeholders make decisions on realtime data dashboards?
-All these questions and more are required to measure your current state technology.
+Do you have the capabilities to implement automation and AI?
+Can your stakeholders make decisions on real-time data dashboards?
+All these questions and more are required to measure your current state of technology.

 If you answered yes, and I hope you did, are you certain that your business processes are encouraging efficiencies that tap into that talent?
-Or did your organization package analogue processes into a digital overlay but still contends with tickets and backlogs wearing down your employees?
+Or did your organization package analog processes into a digital overlay but still contend with tickets and backlogs wearing down your employees?

 Digital transformation assessments help you recognize how to automate and integrate both technology and business process to capture the most value from your customers and workforce.